Table of Contents

 If your visa extension is rejected, seeking advice from a migration agent or an immigration lawyer can be beneficial.
 These professionals can help you understand the rejection, explore your options, and increase your chances of a successful outcome by guiding you through the appeals process or helping you submit a new application.

-Transition to Other Visa Options
+Transition To Other Visa Options

 Post-Study Work Visa (Subclass 485)